apify/apify-docs/CONTRIBUTING.md

 1. Review this guide completely
 2. Setup you development environment
-3. Familiarize yourself with our style guide
+3. Familiarize yourself with our documentation style guide

 ## Development setup